 - The main content creator’s (or the website’s) reputation

 A big chunk of the information Google requires to assess the above can be sourced from structured data.
 While E-A-T isn’t a direct ranking factor, it helps Google understand the overall quality of the page, which affects ranking decisions.

 For many websites, getting ahead of the competition involves appearing in Google’s Knowledge Graph.
 If your website is connected to the Knowledge Graph, it can gain extra real estate on the SERP.

 The Knowledge Graph information card appears on the right-hand side of search results.
 It provides users valuable factual information, which can vary from a country’s population to a company’s contact details.

 To make it easier for Google to add your website to its Knowledge Graph, you need to — you guessed it! — implement structured data.

 Pro tip: In spring 2022, Google Search Console updated its structured data report to provide more information about invalid markup, according to Search Engine Journal.

 5. Better Local SEO

 One of the best ways to improve your local SEO efforts is to take advantage of the local business markup.
-Doing so will help you display information for specific branches of your business, including address, operating hours, contact details, and more.
+This will help you display info for specific branches of your business, including address, operating hours, contact details, and more.